 By showing trust and confidence in your employees ability to own their work you will maintain a positive company culture and avoid a blame culture.
 Research shows that employees in a trusted environment are more productive.

-Given that the pandemic has already increased people’s stress levels and in some cases demotivated their work ethic in regards to work, it could be detrimental to pile distrust on top.
+Given that the pandemic has already increased people’s stress levels and in some cases demotivated their ethic in regards to work, it could be detrimental to pile distrust on top.
 With the lack of physical interaction amongst employees it can be easy for trust issues to develop.

 4. Schedule regular catch-ups and informal meetings